Kids and electronics

 3. Friend them on social media

 This is also a perfect way to know if your kid is exposed to possible bullying, sexual predators or if they are in danger of anything else.
 Ensure that the privacy settings are appropriate and pay attention to their friends.
-Just like in our times, our parents wanted to know who we were visiting, we should know who are they communicating on Facebook, Twitter and other social networks.
+Just like in our times, our parents wanted to know who we were visiting, we should know who are they communicating with on Facebook, Twitter, and other social networks.
 Even though knowing your kids on Facebook is important, we must also try not to make embarrassing comments on their page!

 4. Limit the amount of time spent on gadgets